sumitdeole/data-pipelines/README.md

 #### Cloud Scheduler

 ### **Phase 3: Write a medium article**
-The deliverable of this project is a written description of what you have accomplished: **A Medium article**.
+The deliverable of this project is a written blog of all that has been executed in this project equivalent to a **Medium article**